- Mattress Education

 Studies have found that music with no defined melody and minimal fluctuations in volume is particularly good for helping you fall asleep.
 Instrumental music that is string-instrument based, with little or no horns and drums, can lower anxiety and bring on drowsiness.
 Classical music works great, as does New Age, Native American or Celtic music.

-Let’s look at a few pieces to add to your sleep playlist:
+We’ve linked a few pieces you might want to add to your sleep playlist:

 While you’re deciding whether or not to add the soothing sounds of Celtic flutes to your playlist, consider that listening to soft music before sleep blocks out external noises, like traffic, and internal distractions, like tinnitus.
 The most important factor in finding music to help you sleep is to choose music that you like, that helps you to feel relaxed and comfortable.